-We work on a range of issues, including immigrant rights, rights for the LGBT community, and environmental justice & awareness.
-The UUCG Social Justice council is open to all!
+The UUCG Social justice Council works on a range of issues, including immigrant rights, rights for the LGBTQ+ community, racial justice, community service, and environmental justice & awareness.
+The Social Justice Council is open to all!

-Join us after the service on 1st Sundays as we plan internal education, build partnerships, and provide active witness.
+Join us after the service on 1st Sundays for programs or as we plan internal education, build partnerships, and provide active witness.
 We also laugh and have lots of fun together!

 For more information, contact email@example.com

-Here are a few of the Social Justice highlights of the 2014-2015 program year at UUCG.
+Here are a few of the Social Justice highlights of the 2017-2018 program year at UUCG:

-- Weekend stay at El Refugio with visit to Stewart Detention Center.
+- Regular volunteer weekend stays at El Refugio with visits to Stewart Detention Center.

 - Participated in the annual Gwinnett County MLK Parade in January 2018